peetersthomas9/ML_CS_project2/project2git/READ_ME.txt

 compute the embedded matrix using the method given in the assignement (build vocab, cut_vocab, ... glove_template) and put the embedding matrix and vocab in 'data/not_preprocessed' or 'data/preprocessed' depending on if you have used the initial dataset or the preprocessed dataset.

-In model folder : Run model_linear to build a model (you can modify which model you want a build LinearRegression, LinearSVM... )
+In model folder : Run model_linear to build a model (you can modify which model you want to build : LinearRegression, LinearSVM... )

 In run folder : Run 'run_linear' to get the csv file for our prediction